 Lateral lymph node (LLN) metastasis is a major cause for local recurrence in rectal cancer.
 In Japan, LLN dissection (LLND) is the standard treatment for locally advanced low rectal cancer (LALRC).
 However, the procedure is complicated with significant morbidity.
 In recent years, with the rise of “fascia anatomy”, more and more surgeons began to explore LLND based on the fascial space approach.

-Research motivation
+Research motivation-

 LLND is a challenging procedure due to its technical difficulty and higher incidence of complications.
 The development of “fascia anatomy” provides a new sight for improving the accuracy and safety of laparoscopic LLND.
 However, the detailed anatomy is not clear and a standard surgical procedure has not yet been established.